cryptpad/documentation/admin_guide/help-desk.rst

 Help-desk
 =========

 The help-desk is the place where you handle support requests sent by your users.
-Considering you have enabled the functionalities in the :ref:`admin_panel`.
+Considering you have enabled the functionality in the :ref:`admin_panel`.

 Inbox
 -----